DanielSiepmann/typo3-extension-workshop/Documentation/source/UpdatingRecords.rst

    Create a form which will show the current values of a single ``Address`` to the user.

 TYPO3 also provides ViewHelpers to create forms.
-Of course you could create form with pure HTML, but TYPO3 / Fluid adds some security aspects and makes things easier.
+Of course you could create forms with pure HTML, but TYPO3 / Fluid adds some security aspects and makes things easier.

 E.g. a proper validation that forms were not manipulated are added out of the box.